biosails/pheniqs/docs/2.0/illumina.md

 >**declaring input read segments** 2 biological and 2 technical sequences are often found in 4 fastq files produced by bcl2fastq base calling.
 {: .example}

-To emit the two ends of the insert region as two segments of the output read we declare the global transform directives
+To emit the two ends of the insert region as two segments of the output read, we declare the global transform directives
 >```json
 "transform": { "token": [ "0::", "3::" ] }
 ```
->**declaring output read segments** Only the segments coming from the first and the forth file are biological sequences and should be included in the output.
+>**declaring output read segments** Only the segments coming from the first and the fourth file are biological sequences and should be included in the output.
 {: .example}

-To classify the reads by the i5 and i7 indices we declare the list of possible barcode sequences and a transform that tells Pheniqs where to find the barcode sequence.
+To classify the reads by the i5 and i7 indices, we declare a `codec`, which is the list of possible barcode sequences, and a `transform` that tells Pheniqs which read segment(s) and coordinates correspond to the barcode sequence(s).
 >```json
 "multiplex": {
+  "comment": "Sample barcodes are 96 unique combinations of i5 (10nt) + i7 (10nt) sequences.",
   "transform": { "token": [ "1::10", "2::10" ] },
   "codec": {
     "@GAACTGAGCGCGCTCCACGA": { "barcode": [ "GAACTGAGCG", "CGCTCCACGA" ] },